 Spring Sports Season: Protect Your Child’s Feet on the Field

 Quick answer: Spring Sports Foot Injury Prevention Children Michigan is a common foot/ankle topic that affects many patients.
 The 2026 evidence-based approach combines proper diagnosis, conservative-first treatment, and escalation only when needed.
-We treat this regularly at our Howell and Bloomfield Hills practices.
-Call (810) 206-1402.
+We treat this regularly at our Howell and Bloomfield Township practices.
+Book online, or call (810) 206-1402.

 Pediatric > Spring Sports